zhiyanliu/nightswatch-builder/README.md

 ## What is this

-This is the code repository of the AWS RP IoT device [OTA](https://en.wikipedia.org/wiki/Over-the-air_programming) automatic stack deployment and demonstration control plane, developed by AWS Rapid Prototyping team.
+This is the code repository of the AWS IoT device [OTA](https://en.wikipedia.org/wiki/Over-the-air_programming) automatic stack deployment and demonstration control plane.
 The code name of this component is [Night's Watch](https://gameofthrones.fandom.com/wiki/Night%27s_Watch) - [Builder](https://gameofthrones.fandom.com/wiki/Builder), which is the part of Night's Watch project.

 Mainly, and currently, Night's Watch - Builder provides two functions: